 Colorado, a state in the western side of the United States, is full of river canyons, arid deserts, and the Rocky Mountains covered in snow.
 Despite all this, data shows that Colorado is safer than most of the other states.
 Threats such as hurricanes, earthquakes, droughts, tornadoes, and others are minimal.

 Ohio is a state in the Midwest which ranges from the Appalachian Mountains to the south all the way to Lake Erie to the north.
-According to CBS News, Ohio was the second-safest US city for natural disasters, with Cincinnati and Dayton also making the list.
+According to CBS News, Cleveland was the second-safest US city for natural disasters, with Cincinnati and Dayton also making the list.
 Although the state is near the infamous Tornado Alley and sees several tornadoes a year, the deadliest tornado recorded in the state dates back to 1924.

 Vermont is situated in the northeastern part of the United States and is made up of a forested natural landscape for the most part.
 Vermont, which is also a part of the region of New England, is defended from most natural disasters.
 In addition, the financial safety of the state to take care of its people in case of a disaster and the state's emergency preparedness rate it as one of the safest states from natural disasters.

 Bordering Indiana and the Mississippi River, the state of Illinois is also among the best places to live.
 Unlike most of the coastal cities of the US, Illinois, whose nickname is the Prairie State, is unlikely to be plagued by the common natural disasters such as earthquakes, tornadoes, hurricanes, tsunamis, and other disasters.
 Even drought does not affect the state so much due to the presence of Lake Michigan nearby which provides essential water for human, plant, and animal survival.
 Despite all of this, some natural disasters that may occur in Illinois include flooding, heat waves, and extreme cold.